nickyhajal/world-domination-summit/_content/academies.md

 icon: theater
 photo_head: https://farm8.staticflickr.com/7457/9226356063_2f05f24588_c.jpg,https://farm4.staticflickr.com/3680/9226354561_60e1c77986_c.jpg,https://farm8.staticflickr.com/7422/9226351955_26fafe47fe_c.jpg,https://farm3.staticflickr.com/2868/9229137606_aa502275bb_c.jpg,https://farm3.staticflickr.com/2317/5800027355_42530f678d_b.jpg,https://farm3.staticflickr.com/2031/5800591550_94fa52c7b4_b.jpg

-# As WDS grows, more and more people are arriving early and staying late.
+# As the WDS community strengthens and grows, more and more people are arriving early and staying late.
 This year marks the launch of WDS Academies: a series of mini-events focused on specific topics that take place on the days surrounding WDS weekend.

 Registration for academies is separate from WDS itself.
 We'll offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
 We hope to see you there!